werpu/mona-dish/README.md

 * documentation updates
 * changing default package type from commonjs to umd, to improve ide handling
 * adding a sticky eval to DomQuery to keep the evaled elements in the head
+* adding a sticky eval handling to run scripts as well
+*